Guit

 Roads:

-• Guit County has one primary road, which runs on the vertical axis alongside its western border, connecting the county to neighbouring to Bentiu in Rubkona County and Leer town in Leer County.
-The road was deemed impassable during the both the rainy season of 2022 and dry season of 2023.
+• Guit County has one primary road, which runs on the vertical axis alongside its western border, connecting the county to neighbouring Bentiu in Rubkona County and Leer town in Leer County.
+The road was deemed impassable during the rainy season of 2024 and “passable with difficulty” during the dry season of 2025.

-• A tertiary road in the Kuac area in the far south-west of the county connects the primary road to oil infrastructure.
+• A tertiary road in the Kuach area in the far south-west of the county connects the primary road to oil infrastructure.
 The condition of the road is unknown.

 UNHAS-recognized Heli-Landing Sites and Airstrips: None